Ludwig Heinrich Jungnickel

 Wunsiedel/Oberfranken 1881 – 1965 Vienna

-From 1896 visiting the School of Applied Arts in Munich, 1898 pupil at the boarding school in Tanzenberg/Carinthia, then studying at the Academy in Vienna, u.a.
-Eisenmenger (designs for carpets, wallpaper and fabrics).
-From 1902 the Vienna School of Arts and Crafts, class scooter.
+From 1896 he attended the School of Applied Arts in Munich, in 1898 he died at the boarding school in Tanzenberg/Carinthia, then studied at the Academy in Vienna, among others with Eisenmenger (designs for carpets, wallpaper and fabrics).
+From 1902 the Viennese School of Applied Arts, class Roller.

-From 1918 Austrian citizen, member of Hagenbund, in the Vienna Kunstverein and in the Kunstverein für Kärnten.
-1930 Austrian State Prize for Fine Arts and Grand Medal of the City of Vienna, 1936 (also 1958) Participation in the Venice Biennale.
+From 1918 Austrian citizen, member of Hagenbund, the Wiener Kunstverein and the Kunstverein für Carinthia.
+1930 Austrian State Prize for Fine Arts and Grand Medal of the City of Vienna, 1936 (also 1958) participation in the Venice Biennale.

-During the Nazi regime, he was banned from work, then in exile in Dalmatia and Istria, only in 1952 returned to Austria (Villach).
+During the Nazi rule, ban on occupation, then in exile in Dalmatia and Istria, only returned to Austria (Villach) in 1952.

-After the death in 1965 a large retrospective at the Wiener Künstlerhaus.
+After his death in 1965, a major retrospective at the Wiener Künstlerhaus.

-Jungnickel was the most important animal painter of the Austrian modern age, with extraordinary talent for depicting the state of mind of the animals, which he often “personalized” to the utmost.
+Jungnickel was the most important animal painter of the Austrians.
+Modern, with extraordinary talent for the representation of the state of mind of the animals, which he often “personalised” to the utmost.